prabhuramachandran/automan-scipy2024/slides/01_intro.md

 - Basic knowledge of Python
 - Using classes in Python
-- Comfort with using the command line prompt
+- Comfort with using the shell/CLI (command line interface)

 <!-- #endregion -->